New website for Sussex Garden Rooms

 As Sussex Garden Rooms found out, changing even the tiniest of things, such as the subject line of your email enquiries from your contact form, becomes an impossible task.
 Many will end up stumbling into an equally frustrated community of Wix users who’ve posted about their similar frustrations on a redundant forum somewhere.

 Many people wrongly assume that Wix is super cheap.
 Of course, you don’t have the initial outlay to a website designer or developer, but you are faced with a steep (and very clever on Wix’s part) monthly pricing structure.
 They do have a free package arguably, but it really isn’t suitable for most businesses because it’s on a Wix subdomain and your site will be covered in Wix ads – clever!
 The package most small businesses need usually end up costing a fair bit more than the really good hosting companies that power sites on a much more powerful CMS.
-For example Wix’s Pro plan is $24 per month and Blue Hosts Standard VPS hosting (which will be far faster) is just £14.96 per month.
+For example (at the time of writing) Wix’s Pro plan is £19 per month and SiteGround’s shared hosting is just £3 per month.

 Sussex Garden Rooms had run into some of these frustrations themselves, which recently got them thinking about just how much further they could be pushing their brand.

 As with every website I build, I started out by looking at the existing first-party data they had available within Google Analytics and Search Console, to understand what was working currently and where obvious improvements needed to be made.